HelloChatterbox/dev_documentation/docs/using-mycroft-ai/get-mycroft/mark-1.md

 Once the Mark 1 is connected to the internet, a **Registration Code** will be Spoken, and displayed on the Mark 1's LED panel.

-View the home.mycroft.ai documentation to learn how to add your Device to home.mycroft.ai.
+View the home.chatterbox.ai documentation to learn how to add your Device to home.chatterbox.ai.

 {% page-ref page="../pairing-your-device.md" %}